 A 2017 report by Global Witness summarises well the main themes and types of corruption in the category of large-scale acquisitions.
 The report identifies six interconnected phases where corruption can play a role in land leasing and acquisition:

 The risks around each of these phases are discussed in detail.
 The forms of corruption might entail bribery by an investor, collusion between officials and investors or outright expropriation of land, commonly to the detriment of less powerful groups.
 Here on the right is a brief country case study taken from the report.
 The report includes recommendations to address this specific category of risk, which in the case of external investment involves coordination of domestic and international measures.
-We include these recommendations in our section on interventions (you can jump there by following this link).
+We include these recommendations in our section below on interventions.

 There are multiple drivers of corruption in land administrative systems.
 These include unclear or contradictory legal frameworks; complex and lengthy bureaucratic processes for basic services involving multiple agencies in government; inadequately resourced agencies and poorly paid staff; a lack of transparency around citizen rights; and, shaping all these factors, political interests which work against an overhaul of the system (U4, 2016).

 A sound analysis of the political economy of a land sector provides a strong grounding to understanding the types of corruption issues present.
 Political economy analysis is: ‘concerned with the interaction of political and economic processes in a society: the distribution of power and wealth between different groups and individuals, and the processes that create, sustain and transform these relationships over time’ (OECD-DAC definition quoted in DFID, 2009).